Therapy Services for Couples & Relationships

 You don’t have to wait until your relationship feels shaky or at the breaking point to reach out.
 Whether brand new or decades long, relationships take care and attention, and sometimes we don’t prioritize giving them the conscious attention they need.

 The Relationship Checkup involves two 50-minute sessions.
-During these two sessions, we’ll work together to identify your relationship’s strengths, patterns, and areas of concern.
-Afterward, I’ll provide you with personalized feedback that summarizes relevant findings from scientific research on relationships, highlights my recommendations for you and your partner, and offers ideas for ways to continue supporting the health of your relationship.
+We’ll work together to identify your relationship’s strengths, patterns, and areas of concern.
+Afterward, I’ll provide you with personalized feedback summarizing relevant findings from scientific research on relationships, highlighting my recommendations for you and your partner, and offering ideas for ways to continue supporting your relationship.

 The Relationship Checkup is useful for couples and relationships whether they are experiencing significant difficulty or not.
 For many, the Relationship Checkup is all that’s needed to maintain or improve the connection.
-For others, the checkup gives a good overall view of the relationship while also indicating more targeted couples therapy would be helpful.
+For others, the checkup may identify areas for more targeted couples therapy.

 Getting Started